tari/taricorp.net/content/posts/2023/video-squisher/index.md

 ---

 With all the server parts implemented, I had to extend the javascript running on the client to handle all of the event types in the `onmessage` function.
-I added an element to the HTML with ID `outputBox` to contain the encoder's output, which will be streamed, and added code to handle each event kind:
+I added an element to the HTML with ID `outputBox` to contain the encoder's output, which will be streamed, and added code to handle each event kind as they arrive on the stream (inside the event source's `onmessage` function):

 ```javascript
 const outputBox = document.getElementById('outputBox');